Rudolf-G/GrammlatorExamples/GrammlatorManual/C02-The-Grammlator-Application.md

 ### 2.2.b The File Menu

-After starting grammlator you can type your source code into the **source textbox**.
-Or paste it from the clipboard.
+After starting grammlator you can
+- type your source code into the **source textbox**
+- or  **paste** it by right mouse click from the clipboard.
+> [!Tip]
+> To get a simple example select one of the examples in the **"Display example"** submenu of **"Help"** and **"Copy all"** by right mouse click to the clipboard.

-Or you can click **File** in the "File-Menu" and
+- Or you can click **File** in the "File-Menu" and

-- **`Load source file ...` **in the submenu.
+  - **`Load source file ...`** in the submenu.
 This will copy the source text from the file and clear all previous results.
 The file will not be blocked and the  name of the file will be used as default filename and displayed in the title of the main window.
-- **`Clear source tab !`** will clear the source textbox and all results so that you can start from scratch.
+  - **`Clear source textbox !`** will clear the source textbox and all results so that you can start from scratch.
 It has no effect on a file and will clear the default file name.

 As soon as the source textbox contains five lines or more,